 Hi there, I'm Leah.
-After spending five years in the commercial design world, I discovered Graphic Design for Film, and as the saying goes, it was love at first sight.
-To have an outlet to combine graphic design, making things with my hands, historical research, textual analysis of screenplays, and variety is absolutely magical to me and I'm truly happy to be on this new path.
+After spending five years in the commercial design world, I discovered Graphic Design for Film & TV, and as the saying goes, it was love at first sight.
+To have an outlet to combine graphic design, making things with my hands, research, textual analysis, and variety is absolutely magical to me.
 I am so inspired by the character that pieces of everyday design can have, and aspire to capture that in my own work.
-I'm especially drawn to the craftsmanship of 19th and 20th-century design.
-Outside of the design world, I'm the proud mom of a rescued 110 lb. lap dog and run Axels for Alzheimer's, a charity figure skating show.
+I'm especially drawn to the craftsmanship and style of art deco and midcentury graphics.
+Outside of the design world, I'm the proud mom of a rescued 110 lb. lap dog.

 (Infrequently Asked Questions)